jeffmeloy/py2dataset/README.md

 **Optional arguments:**
 - `--use_llm`: Use large language model for question answering.
+- `--use_summary`: Use code summary (imports, function, class, method definitions) instead of code to reduce context length in instruct JSON files
 - `--quiet`: Suppress all info logging messages.
 - `--output_dir OUTPUT_DIR`: Output directory to store generated files, default is .\datasets in the current working directory
 - `--graph`: Generate code relationship graphs.